kahnvex/slugnet/docs-src/layers.rst

 -------------------------------

 Slugnet implements fully connected neural networks via the :code:`Dense` layer.
-The :code:`Dense` layer implements the feed forward operation
+When operating in feedforward mode, the dense layer computes the following term

 .. math::
    :nowrap: